 Dr Antonis Kousoulis

-Dr Antonis Kousoulis is a DrPH Fellow at the London School of Hygiene & Tropical Medicine, Faculty of Epidemiology and Population Health.
+Dr Antonis Kousoulis is a Research Fellow at the London School of Hygiene & Tropical Medicine, Faculty of Epidemiology and Population Health.

-He is an investigator in various clinical or secondary research studies, including FLU-CATs (Evaluation and refinement of pandemic influenza community assessment tools), ARRISA-UK (At-Risk Registers Integrated into primary care to Stop Asthma crises in the UK), and EU-WISE (Selfcare for Long-Term Conditions in Europe - a whole systems approach).
+Among others, he has been an investigator in various clinical or secondary research studies, including FLU-CATs (Evaluation and refinement of pandemic influenza community assessment tools), ARRISA-UK (At-Risk Registers Integrated into primary care to Stop Asthma crises in the UK), and EU-WISE (Selfcare for Long-Term Conditions in Europe - a whole systems approach).